Black, Brown, and Beige and The Best of Basie

 Brianna Thomas - vocals

-Up Next in Honoring Jazz History
+Up Next in Dive into Jazz History

 -